jeroentvb/modularize-html/README.md

 Build your website in a folder called `src` in the root directory of your project.
 The page templates should go in `src/pages`.
 Partials/components can go into any directory.
 Just link them in your page to use them.

 ## Config
-There are a few configurable options for modular-html in `modular-html-config.json`.
+There are a few configurable options for modularize-html in `modularize-html-config.json`.
 ### build.minify.js
 *Boolean*
 Minify the JavaScript files on build.